 - A brief statement (1-2 pages) of support from a senior administrator (CIO or Dean) at the applicant's institution.

-- The awardee will be asked to submit a post-participation report, articulating how the experience has benefitted her.
+- The awardee will be required to submit a post-participation report, articulating how the experience has benefitted her.

 Inclusivity Initiative Award in Recognition of Carrie Regenstein

 The inaugural Internet2 Inclusivity Initiative Award in Recognition of Carrie Regenstein was presented at the 2014 Internet2 Technology Exchange in honor of Carrie Regenstein, retired Associate Vice Provost for Computing Services at Carnegie Mellon University.
 Upon Carrie’s retirement, the InCommon Steering Committee suggested that an award be established in recognition of Carrie’s service as the first chair of the InCommon Steering Committee.
 This award was a natural match with the Internet2 Inclusivity Initiative Steering Committee goals.

 Carrie's path began as an academic technologist to becoming a leader in the InCommon program because of what it could enable on her campus and in all of higher education.
 For this reason, consideration was given to a woman recognized as a “generalist,” that is, an integrator, whose focus was on the use of technology to serve the faculty, staff and students of her institution.
 As with other Inclusivity Awards, a special goal of the awardee’s attendance at the Technology Exchange was to make a difference by bringing back new technology ideas and strategies to her institution.